Ren-Ryan-Li/Ren-Ryan-Li.github.io/_pages/cv.md

 * [**Exploration of the Influencing Factors of Stock Market Volatility**](../assets/股票市场波动性的影响因子探究.pdf)
   _Undergraduate Thesis_, _May.
 2024_
-  This paper adopts a combination of theoretical analysis, descriptive statistical analysis, and　empirical analysis to study the stock market herding effect and the factors influencing stock market volatility.
+  This paper adopts a combination of theoretical analysis, descriptive statistical analysis, and empirical analysis to study the static and dynamic stock market herding effect and the factors influencing stock market volatility.

 Internship experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
+* **Soochow Securities Co., Ltd., Equity Research Intern**
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  _Media and Internet Sector_, _Dec.
+2022-Feb.
+2023_
+  * **Data Analysis:** Search data from the Choice, Wind database and public information; Collect industry and key enterprise financial and operating data; Use Excel to integrate analysis and draw graphics;
+  * **Industry Research:** Participate in road shows, earning calls, etc., and take meeting minutes; Assist in predicting the future trend of the Internet e-commerce industry by calculating market share and sinking market growth rate; Sort out the government regulatory policies of the Internet industry from 2019 to 2022, and analyze the impact of government’s policy shifts on the Internet platform economy;
+  * **In-depth Research:** Participate in co-authoring the comprehensive report _“The Review and Outlook of the Hong Kong Stock Exchange’s Bull Market”_, which reviews the bull market of the Hong Kong Stock Exchange from 2002 to 2023, focusing on economic fundamentals, government policies, domestic and international liquidity, and valuation factors.
+The report also compares the Hang Seng Index with the CSI 300 index and the S&P Index, concludes the reasons behind the bull market, and provides a forward-looking analysis of market prospects for both the Hong Kong stock market and the Internet sector.

+* **Everbright Securities Co., Ltd., Investment Banking Intern**
+  _Debt Financing Headcount_, _Nov.
+2023-Jan.
+2024_
+  * **Financial Analysis:** Conduct in-depth analysis of bond issuers' operating ability, solvency, profitability, and other financial conditions based on their financial reports, audit reports, and rating reports.
+Also, assess the impact of major events such as corporate mergers and acquisitions on their financial conditions;
+  * **Document Preparation:** Write project initiation reports, prospectuses, explanatory documents, due diligence reports, bond redemption, and interest payment announcements for bond issuance (e.g., corporate bonds, inter-bank bonds, etc.).
+Publish relevant documents on regulatory platforms such as the Shanghai Stock Exchange and Nafmii (National Association of Financial Market Institutional Investors);
+  * **Market Research and Other Duties:** Refine and compile business, credit, financial, and other information of companies with potential debt financing needs; Analyze target customer companies; Attend training meetings held by Stock Exchanges and take meeting minutes; Complete other related tasks assigned by mentors.

 Skills
 ======
 * **Language**
   Chinese (Native), English(CET6 (601), IELTS (6.5))
 * **Coding**
   Python (Efficient), R (Basic), MATLAB (Basic)
   Machine Learning (Keras, Tensorflow, etc.), Data Processing (Pandas, Seaborn, etc.)